 Music Therapy with Focus Care

-If you are interested in the power of music therapy, we can help.
-Our Registered Music Therapists offer one-on-one as well as group music therapy sessions to our aged care, dementia care and disability support clients.
+If you are interested in the power of music therapy, we can help with organising one-on-one as well as group music therapy sessions for our aged care, dementia care and disability support clients.
 If you have a Home Care Package or an NDIS Plan, music therapy sessions can be paid for within your budget.
 Our creative therapies can also be paid for privately.

 Music therapy does not require any prior experience with playing an instrument.
 Our qualified music therapists tailor the session to each client, based on their ability and preferences.